Last Updated on December 13, 2020 by Lori

-This list of 20 Must-Haves for new RVers are items you will need before heading out in your new RV or travel trailer.
-These are essential RV and travel trailer necessities that didn’t come with your new RV, so you will need to pick them up before your first RV camping trip!
+This list of 20 RV Must-Haves for new RVers are camping items you need for your new RV or travel trailer.
+These RV and travel trailer necessities didn’t come with your new RV, so before purchasing all the RV fun stuff, you need to purchase these must-have RV accessories too!

 Well, you did it!